Introduction to SQL Timestamp

 WHERE typname ~ '^timestamp';

 SQL query to illustrate the difference between timestamp and timestamptz data types.

 SELECT TIMESTAMPTZ '2020-03-23 00:00';

 Some examples to show functions related to timestamp data type in SQL.
-Let’s start by converting or casting a given date into a timestamp format as shown below.
+First, let’s start by converting or casting a given date into a timestamp format, as shown below.

 SELECT '2020-03-23' :: timestamptz;

-Further, we can also check what timezone we are currently working in by using the SHOW timezone statement as shown below.
+Further, we can also check the timezone we are currently working in by using the SHOW timezone statement below.
 This becomes very helpful when you have operations all over the world.

 Next, we can even change the current timezone to a different timezone using the SET timezone statement.
 Here, you may choose from a wide variety of timezones like ‘Asia/Kolkata’, ‘Europe/Zurich’, ‘US/Pacific’ etc. In this example, we have changed the timezone from ‘Asia/Kolkata’ to ‘US/Pacific’.